alecbz/easyredis/README.md

     p = Post.new("coolpost")
     p.title = "A Cool Post"
-    p.body = "This post has a high level of coolnes."
+    p.body = "This post has a high level of coolness."

     p2 = Post.find("coolpost")  # this is a very fast lookup
     p2.title  # => "A Cool Post"